V-LoL: A Diagnostic Dataset for Visual Logical Learning: Introduction

-We present V-LoL-Trains (V-LoL\emojitrain{}), an instantiation of V-LoL that serves as an image classification dataset rendered in a CLEVR~\cite{johnson2016}-like fashion, using the symbolic representations of the Michalski train problem \cite{michalski1980}.
-In contrast to the relatively straightforward visual reasoning task offered by CLEVR, V-LoL\emojitrain{} leverages the logical foundation of the Michalski train problem to establish more intricate visual logical learning problems.
+We specifically introduce the V-LoL\emojitrain{} dataset, which comprises two distinct instantiations of V-LoL: V-LoL-Trains (V-LoL\emojitrain{}) and V-LoL-Blocks (V-LoL\emojiblock{}).
+Both are conceived as image classification datasets using the symbolic representations of the Michalski train problem \citep{michalski1980} which are rendered in a CLEVR-like fashion~\citep{johnson2016}.
+Hereby, in contrast to the relatively straightforward visual reasoning task offered by CLEVR, V-LoL\emojitrain{} leverages the logical foundation of the Michalski train problem to establish more intricate visual logical learning problems.
 The V-LoL\emojitrain{} generator seamlessly integrates any provided logic rule into appealing, yet complex images (\cf Fig.~\ref{fig:vlol} (I)), enabling precise control over the visual and logical task difficulty.
 The generated tasks can encompass a wide range of challenges, including object recognition, counting, interpretation of spatial arrangements, comprehension of arithmetic and logical operators, and identifying and decoding intricate, chained reasoning patterns (\cf Fig.~\ref{fig:vlol}).
-We use V-LoL\emojitrain{} to evaluate and compare symbolic, neural and neuro-symbolic AI revealing the benefits and shortcomings arising from different methodologies.
+In our evaluations we show V-LoL's flexibility and versatility in generating several of such challenges and are able to reveal benefits and shortcomings arising from different symbolic, neural and neuro-symbolic AI approaches.